Learning Implicitly with Noisy Data in Linear Arithmetic: Experimental setup

 \subsection{Reproducing our results}

-For every experiment, we set the seed to 111921.
-The sample sizes are always [50, 100, 200, 300, 400, 500] and the number of runs is 10.
+For every experiment, we set the seed to 1613, a numerical encoding of the word "PAC".
+The sample sizes are always [50, 100, 200, 300, 400, 500] and the number of runs is 20.
 To be as accurate as possible, we ran all experiments that we put in the paper without a timeout.
 We used the following commands:

 Using the same command will result in the same samples and objective value estimates, since we set the seed.
 However, your running times might differ from ours, since you might be using different hardware and other processes on the machine can also affect the running time.